|Founded||Founded in 1954 in or near Near West Side|

 |Symbols||Coat of Arms|

-By 1958 the organization was run by Gary Calabrese (Chicago Tribune Page 14 Oct 5, 1958) and it is likely that he may have been the one to pass everything down to the young Taylor Jousters in about 1959 or 1960, the Dukes faded out of existence after the 1950s.
+By 1958 the organization was run by Gary Calabrese (Chicago Tribune Page 14 Oct 5, 1958) and it is likely that he may have been the one to pass everything down to the young Taylor Jousters in about 1959 or 1960.
+The Dukes became a little less active by 1961 then closed down in 1966 leaving everything to the Taylor Street Jousters.